sebastienjust/containup-py/README.md

 Define and run Docker Compose-like stacks entirely in Python.
 Include your environment logic.
 No YAML.

 > [!IMPORTANT]
-> This is under heavy development: project just started, API is subject to a lot
+> This project is under heavy development: API is subject to a lot
 > of changes.
-Issues have been blocked and contribution is limited until
+You cannot contribute to issues yet.
+Please wait until a first minimum viable
-> a first usable version runs in production.
+> version is finished and used in production.

 [![PyPI version](https://img.shields.io/pypi/v/containup)](https://pypi.org/project/containup/)
 [![Downloads/month](https://static.pepy.tech/badge/containup/month)](https://pepy.tech/project/containup)